 The last thing I’ll say is, always test on all supported platforms.
 No matter how confident we are, there’s always be going to be inconsistencies, and it’s more work to fix if we find the bugs late.

-<rte-button>Need to conduct React Native training in your company?
-Talk to us!<rte-button>
+Need to conduct React Native training in your company?
+Talk to us!

-Responsive design, it’s a pretty big thing on the web.
+Responsive design is a pretty big thing on the web.
 But we don’t talk about it in React Native often, and it’s ignored in many apps.
 I see a lot of apps locking their orientation to portrait and it makes me sad.